kdeldycke/e107-importer/readme.txt

 * Fix variable bleeding when importing items in batches.
 * Automate handling of e107 extended news as WordPress supports excerpt.
 * Parse BBCode and replace e107 constants in news excerpt.
+* Use internal WordPress library (kses) to parse HTML in the image upload step.

 = 1.1 =
 * Add import of forums and threads to bbPress WordPress plugin.